-It might feel like you just got a raise.
-At least that’s the idea.
-Bigger paychecks = more money you could use to cover bills and spend at American businesses.
-Which can help boost the economy.
-But there’s a catch: your employer has to say okay.
-Experts predict many companies will say ‘count us out’ to avoid the extra homework required to temporarily change payroll processes.
+What you need to know: In order to get the break, your employer has to opt in.
+Experts predict many will say ‘count us out’ to avoid the extra homework required to temporarily change payroll processes.
 And because they’d ultimately be on the hook for back-payments.

-It could feel like a pay cut later.
-Turns out, this isn’t ‘goodbye’ to your tax bill, it’s ‘see you later.’
+But turns out, this isn’t ‘goodbye’ to your tax bill, it’s ‘see you later.’
 Because while the president can pause tax payments, only Congress has the power to make your bill go away forever.
 Meaning – unless Congress steps in – you’ll have to pay back any deferred taxes by April 30, 2021.
 Which could be painful when you’re already paying regular payroll taxes.